alunacjones/LSL.DynamicConfigFile/readme.md

 ## IDynamicConfigFileFactory

-The default implementation provides an instance that can be used in non-IOC applications.

 The interface defines a single entry point that accepts an Action that will be given a configuration object for setting up the dynamic configuration file:

+The default implementation of the factory is the `DynamicConfigFileFactory` class.

 ```csharp
 public interface IDynamicConfigFileFactory